Eugenics in Oregon: Better Babies

-In Oregon, better baby competitions started appearing especially at the State Fair they were done to determine which baby was the "better baby" from all the contestants that entered.
+In Oregon, Better Baby contests started to appear, especially at the State Fair.
+The goal of these contests was to determine which baby was the "better baby" from all the contestants that entered.
 This was done by checking their mental health, weighing them, and measuring their body proportions.
 Winning babies received cash prizes and were published in the newspapers.
-These competitions also promoted the idea that people should be more careful of whom they decide to marry and procreate with.
-The other proponent was to decrease baby mortality rates.
+These competitions also promoted the idea that people should be careful of whom they decide to marry and procreate with.
+The other proponent was to decrease infant mortality rates.